You may ask: Are pill bugs (also known as rolly pollies) beneficial to have in the garden?

 Make a homemade pill bug spray by combining one tablespoon of crushed garlic with a quart of water.

-Spray the solution on the pests and in areas where you see them.
-Garlic spray works well to get rid of pill bugs organically.
+Spray the solution on the pests and in areas where they are visible.
+Garlic spray is an effective way to eliminate pill bugs organically.

 6. Potato Trap